Pastor - Málaga, Spain

-I cannot point to the exact day or hour of my conversion, for it seems that the light of understanding was like a flickering candle flame in those days; it 'blazed brightly' at certain moments, then grew dim again.
+I cannot point to the exact day or hour of my conversion, for it seems that the light of understanding was like a flickering candle flame in those days; it “blazed brightly” at certain moments, then grew dim again.
 Consequently, I found myself praying repeatedly for Christ to save me before coming to a settled assurance of my interest in Christ.
 As I continued to seek Him as my only hope, He strengthened the assurance that I was indeed forgiven and that I did truly belong to Him.

 It was during my college years that I began to experience more intensified spiritual growth as I matured in my understanding of Christian doctrine.
-That was owing to several influences the Lord brought into my life simultaneously.
+That was owing to several influences that the Lord brought into my life simultaneously.
 One influence was the Inter-Varsity Christian Fellowship on my college campus (Trinity University, San Antonio).
 I found a wealth of good reading materials on the Inter-Varsity book table.
 Among the books I discovered that made a great impact on my life were Knowing God and Evangelism and the Sovereignty of God by J. I. Packer, The Pilgrim's Progress and Grace Abounding to the Chief of Sinners by John Bunyan, and various books by Christian devotional writers like A. W. Tozer and Andrew Murray.
 I also took a course on the Protestant Reformation, which introduced me to the writings of Martin Luther, John Calvin, and the other Reformers.

-At the same time that I was attending Inter-Varsity meetings on my college campus, I started to attend a local Bible church in San Antonio called Believer's Fellowship.
+At the same time that I was attending Inter-Varsity meetings on my college campus, I also began to attend a local Bible church in San Antonio called Believer's Fellowship.
 The pastor, a man named Joe Sahl, was a convinced Calvinist and a powerful preacher.
-I had never heard expository preaching in my life before I started to attend Believer's Fellowship, and I was literally blown away by what I heard.
-Here was a man who didn't just read a passage of Scripture as a prelude to a lifeless, moralistic message; rather, he took a passage of Scripture and opened up its meaning by explaining and applying it, and he did so with strong conviction and fiery zeal.
+I had never heard expository preaching in my life before I started to attend Believer's Fellowship, and I was blown away by what I heard.
+Here was a man who did not just read a passage of Scripture as a prelude to a lifeless, moralistic message; rather, he took a passage of Scripture and opened up its meaning by explaining and applying it, and he did so with strong conviction and fiery zeal.
 I was frequently overwhelmed in those meetings by a sense of God's presence and by the divine unction with which Joe proclaimed "the whole counsel of God" without compromise.
-The strongly Calvinistic content of the preaching, which emphasized human depravity and the totally gracious nature of salvation through Christ, was a refreshing antidote to the secular humanism that was bombarding on the college campus during the week.
+The strongly Calvinistic content of the preaching, which emphasized human depravity and the totally gracious nature of salvation through Christ, was a refreshing antidote to the secular humanism that was bombarding me on the college campus during the week.
 I felt invigorated and encouraged to realize that my Christian faith could be defended against attacks by rabidly anti-Christian college professors.

-My growing interest in Scripture led me to volunteer to be a small-group Bible study leader for the Inter-Varsity organization.
+My growing interest in the Scripture led me to volunteer to be a small-group Bible study leader for the Inter-Varsity organization.
 Every week, I invited fellow students to my dorm room to study the Scriptures together.
 It was my fellow students who first got me thinking about going to seminary.
 They said, "Martin, it is clear that you really enjoy teaching the Bible to others; and you seem to be gifted at it.
 Are you thinking about becoming a pastor?"
 I began to realize that this was indeed the desire of my heart, to make Christ known to others through the teaching and preaching of God's Word.
-So by the time I graduated from college, I knew that I wanted to go to seminary to better prepare myself for the ministry of the Word.
+So, by the time I graduated from college, I knew that I wanted to go to seminary to better prepare myself for the ministry of the Word.